UK judge rejects extradition of 'suicide risk' Assange to United States

 When he was finally dragged out in April 2019, he was jailed for breaching British bail conditions although the Swedish case against him had been dropped.
 Last June, the U.S. Justice Department formally asked Britain to extradite him.

-In court, his lawyers argued the case was political and an assault on journalism and freedom of speech.

-Baraitser rejected that, however, saying there was insufficient evidence that prosecutors had been pressured by Trump’s team and there was little evidence of hostility from the U.S. president.
+Baraitser rejected his lawyers’ arguments that the case was political and an assault on journalism and freedom of speech, saying there was insufficient evidence that prosecutors had been pressured by Trump’s team and little evidence of hostility from the U.S. president.

-She said there was no evidence that Assange would not get a fair trial in the United States and said his actions had gone beyond investigative journalism.
+She said there was no evidence that Assange would not get a fair trial in the United States and that his actions had gone beyond investigative journalism.

 But she said there was a real risk that, if found guilty, he would be held in the ADX Florence maximum security prison (SAM) in almost total isolation, and that he would find a way around their suicide prevention measures.